Screencaps

 Norma Jean: "You feel asleep on your control stick again."

 Millie: "Oh, thank God.
-I dreamt I was caught in a tornada!"
+I dreamed I was caught in a tornada!"

 Al: "You know, she reminds me of my second wife, only her specialty was small appliances."